-At the March 4th home game against the Chicago Blackhawks, the Ducks hosted OC Animal Care Day to raise awareness for OC Animal Care, an open-admission animal shelter that provides temporary shelter and medical care for lost, owned or stray animals, and opportunities for the adoption of these animals.
+Sunday, March 1 was OC Animal Care Night where the Ducks raised awareness for OC Animal Care, an open-admission animal shelter that provides temporary shelter and medical care for lost, owned or stray animals, and opportunities for the adoption of these animals.

 For more information on how you can support OC Animal Care, please visit, www.ocpetinfo.com.